Supporting the repayment terms their buyer required.

 “It takes some of the discussion of your product away from price,” he says.
 “If your distributor is growing a business, they need cash, and we are offering an option which helps solve that problem.”

-“This is exactly the kind of value add NZECO is looking to make when we support companies like Te Pari.
-We were pleased to assist Te Pari, who had a good buyer that was well-established within the UK and with whom they have a positive trading history” NZECO’s Phil Quinn says.
+“This is exactly the kind of value add NZEC is looking to make when we support companies like Te Pari.
+We were pleased to assist Te Pari, who had a good buyer that was well-established within the UK and with whom they have a positive trading history” NZEC’s Phil Quinn says.

 Te Pari started exporting in 2005 but the company committed to ramping up its offshore arm in 2015.
 Exports currently account for around 25 percent of sales and Blampied says this year’s accounts will show a marked increase in sales to Shearwell in the UK

 Te Pari is now working towards an ambitious target of doubling exports within three years.

 “The NZEC arrangement is definitely going to help us grow, no two ways about that,” Blampied says.
 “It’s given the distributor more confidence and it’s good for our cashflow.
 I’m already planning to offer it to other distributors.”